mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/create/table.md

 ## Syntax

-You can use the usual `CREATE TABLE` statement:
+You can use the usual `#!sql CREATE TABLE` statement:

 ```sql
 CREATE TABLE [integration_name].[table_name]
     (SELECT ...);
 ```

-Or the `CREATE OR REPLACE TABLE` statement:
+Or the `#!sql CREATE OR REPLACE TABLE` statement:

 ```sql
 CREATE OR REPLACE TABLE [integration_name].[table_name]